cristianbuse/VBA-MemoryTools/README.md

 This library exposes some useful utilities and wrappers to make it easier to manipulate memory.
 For **Mac**, **TwinBasic** and **VBA6** (and prior) this library simply uses wrapped API calls as there is no speed benefit in using the native approach.

 Copying a byte for 10,000 times on Windows with VBA7 x64 using ```RtlMoveMemory``` API takes around 10 seconds while the native struct approach takes only around 8 milliseconds for the same number of iterations.
-So, the speed gain is over 1000x is some cases.
+So, the speed gain is over 1000x in some cases.

 ## Implementation

-**Prior to 24-Nov-2023** (see [5058e3333c](https://github.com/cristianbuse/VBA-MemoryTools/tree/5058e3333c5695291984cdfd2750e3ff61f27823)) this library used a 'Variant ByRef' approach - see related [CR question](https://codereview.stackexchange.com/questions/252659/fast-native-memory-manipulation-in-vba) which describes the technique (initailly used [here](https://codereview.stackexchange.com/a/249125/227582)).
+**Prior to 24-Nov-2023** (see [5058e3333c](https://github.com/cristianbuse/VBA-MemoryTools/tree/5058e3333c5695291984cdfd2750e3ff61f27823)) this library used a 'Variant ByRef' approach - see related [CR question](https://codereview.stackexchange.com/questions/252659/fast-native-memory-manipulation-in-vba) which describes the technique (initially used [here](https://codereview.stackexchange.com/a/249125/227582)).

 **Starting 24-Nov-2023** this library uses a ```MEMORY_ACCESSOR``` type/struct that allows acces to memory via UDT arrays with faster speeds (x2 at least).